Apply now Job no: 509748

 School/Business unit:UAF Chancellor

-UAF's Department of Diversity and Equal Opportunity is seeking qualified individuals to fill the position of Investigator.
+UAF's Department of Equity and Compliance is seeking qualified individuals to fill two investigator positions.
 The University of Alaska has an excellent benefits package and a relocation allowance may be offered to the successful candidate.
 UAF is committed to building a culturally diverse community and strongly encourages applications from females, minorities, individuals with disabilities and veteran candidates.
 If you are interested in becoming a valued member of our team, please apply today!

 5 DATA REQUESTS/ REPORTING: